 What Color Shoes to Wear With a Gray Suit: A Style Guide

 Having a great suit is your first step toward true style mastery—but it doesn’t stop there!
-Building a suave and sophisticated look for your wardrobe requires you to consider the whole package, from your personal grooming right through to the shoes you pair up with your suit.
+Building a suave and sophisticated look requires you to consider the whole package, from personal grooming right through to the shoes.
+This guide will dive deep into how to power up your gray suit game with the perfect shoe pairings for any occasion.

 What to Consider Before Picking Shoes for a Gray Suit